abdullahcxapp/amazon_scraper/readme.md

 # Login to admin
 http://localhost:8000/admin/

-# Create a new brand
+# Create a new brand in the admin
 For my case I used Apple as the brand name and used amazon.com as the url base_url = "https://www.amazon.co.uk"